Marketing Summarized

 • Give a price, then a discount to it, instead of a lower price (e.g., %50 off a $20 item instead of $10).

-• If you’re sending out large-scale media, have a compute randomly generate from that list, then indicate those people have been “selected”.
+• If you’re sending out large-scale media, randomly generate a selection from that list, then indicate those people have been “selected”.

 • Deny something to someone, create a mailing list of rejected customers, then offer them something in the future.